odm7341/dispatchDuck/README.md

 ***Method 1: Append a #clearkey=<clearkey> fragment to the stream URL***

 You'll need the clearkeys in order to play DRM protected content.
 There are a number of ways to acquire the keys such as scripts and browser plugins.
-This script assumes that you have these keys already.
+I'll assume that you have these keys already.

 To play these streams, simply create a custom m3u8 file that places the #clearkey=<clearkey> fragment at the end of the stream URL.
 Below is an example that could be used for Channel 4 (UK):